mococa/aeg-poc/apps/database/README.md

 # Database

 The Dockerfile is quite simple.
 It uses the official PostgreSQL 14 image based on Alpine as the base image.

+It's currently being used for all services (I know, not ideal but yeah lol we can change that later to include it in each service Dockerfile: simple as that).

 ## Getting started